At a Glance:

 “I felt better on the Total Artificial Heart than I did with my real heart,” said Tom.
 “I couldn’t walk 15 steps with my real heart without being completely winded at the end.
 When I got the Total Artificial Heart, I went to work every day.
 It’s the best decision I’ve ever made because I’m still alive and now I have my transplant.
 I was confident that they were going to get me a good heart and they did.”

-Tom was first diagnosed with dilated cardiomyopathy in December 2013.
+Tom was first diagnosed with dilated cardiomyopathy.
 A year later, a PET scan showed that his condition was caused by cardiac sarcoidosis, a rare disease in which clusters of white blood cells, called granulomas, form in the tissue of the heart.

 “The defibrillator shocks you from the top of your head to the bottom of your toes,” said Tom.
 “If you had flip flops on, it would probably knock them off your feet.
 The first time I ever got shocked, it knocked me off a stool, and my eyes were watering, and my hair was tingling, and then five seconds later I got shocked again.
 I wouldn’t wish it on my worst enemy.

-While enjoying life at home using the Freedom® Portable Driver, Tom was able to send his 16-year-old daughter to her junior prom.
+While enjoying life at home using the Freedom® Portable Driver, Tom was able to see his daughter attend her junior prom.

 Tom woke up two days later in the ICU at University of Rochester’s Strong Memorial Hospital.
 Doctors told him he wouldn’t survive more than another day unless he received the SynCardia TAH.
 Tom and his family said OK, and doctors performed the implant surgery the next day.